Photographs of Pelican and Stork Behaviour in Fresh and Saltwater Habitats

 Pelicans belong to the Pelecanidae family and storks to Ciconiidae.
-This page features short photo essays and galleries of these two families depicting roosting, flying, preening, drying-out and other behaviours.
+This page features two galleries showing pelican and stork species roosting, flying, preening, drying-out together and other behaviours.

 Australian Pelican range from western Indonesia, Papua New Guinea, Australia and some western Pacific Island.
 It’s the biggest pelican species having a wingspan around 2.5 metres and a long-elongated bill.
 I photographed them on the shores of Lake Albert in South Australia, Queensland and Gippsland Lakes in Victoria.